prophets-of-tron/into-the-woods/docs/overview/tile/README.md

 ## Anatomy

 As a tile-based game, the most primitive unit of the physical world is the [tile].
-Different types of features are stored in different layers.
+Different types of features are stored in different [layers].
 Lastly, the [map manager] contains all layers in the game.

 ## Layers